schmooser/blog.ora600.ru/_posts/2013-05-20-vim-cheatsheet.md

 ---

-I found useful to put tips on vim into this page as I do with [git][git].
+I found useful to put tips on vim into this page as I [do][git] with git.
 All posts about vim I'll put into category "vim", so it's easy to find them.

 My [saved links][pinboard] on vim are on Pinboard.